-What are the critical processes in your business?
-More to the point, what are the processes that help your business run smoothly but that are time-consuming, expensive, repetitive, and at risk of errors happening?
+Ever wondered what the most critical processes are that help your business run smoothly but are time-consuming, expensive, repetitive, and error-prone?

-What elements of your specific workflows within each process fit the characteristics described above?
-Embracing workflow automation is your pathway to smoother business processes and more effective outcomes.
+If the answer is yes, then embracing workflow automation is your pathway to smoother business processes and more effective outcomes.

 What is workflow automation?